CEGRcode/scriptmanager-docs/docs/Guides/Getting-Started/getting-started.md

 <Tabs>
   <TabItem value="macos" label="MacOS" default>

 Depending on your system permissions, you may need to be an administrator to open this for the first time.
-On Mac systems, this can be done by right-clicking the file and selecting ‘Open’ at the top.
+On Mac systems, this can be done by double-clicking the icon or right-clicking the file and selecting ‘Open’ at the top.

 <div class="tutorial-img-flow-container">
   <img src={require('/static/md-img/General/MacOpenSM.png').default} style={{width:40+'%',border:'solid 1px'}} />